hcp-sbom provisioner

 }

-When you set auto_generate to true, Packer automatically detects the remote host's OS and architecture and downloads the appropriate Syft binary for SBOM generation.
-Packer then uploads the SBOM generation tool to the remote host, executes the tool to generate an SBOM, downloads the SBOM, and uploads it to HCP Packer.
+When you set auto_generate to true, Packer automatically detects the remote host's OS and architecture and downloads the appropriate Packer binary.
+Packer then generates an SBOM, downloads the SBOM, and uploads it to HCP Packer.

 After Packer completes your build, it cleans up all temporary files it created to download the SBOM generation tool.

 Note: Packer validates the operating system and architecture at runtime when it connects to the remote host.
-If the detected platform is not supported, the provisioner will fail with an error message indicating the unsupported platform.
+If the detected platform is not supported, the provisioner fails with an error message indicating the unsupported platform.

 Elevated execution